nmarchet/New-Frontier/content/9-Game Log/04-answers-and-questions.md

 - As Erastis had previously discovered, the Consortium ship is finished.
 The colony's first ocean-going vessel stands on blocking far from shore, at the end of a long quay.
 The ship has been constructed where the high tide is deep enough to float it out to sea once the blocking is removed.
 - There are Syndicate guards hired by the Consortium on the quay and on the ship itself.
 - After briefly considering blatant use of their new powers to "sneak" onto the ship, the group decides to impersonate Syndicate guards and bluff their way aboard.
-- But, first, the party decided to check in with Sheriff Drayton.
+- But, first, the party decides to check in with Sheriff Drayton.
 - <p>It is late at night, and they find her asleep at her desk in her office at the Civic Hall.</p>
 	<blockquote>
-	<p><em>The People’s Council at the Civic Hall to make decisions and oversee the administration of the colony.
+	<p><em>The Civic Hall is where the People’s Council convenes to make decisions and oversee the administration of the colony.
 It was one of the first structures of the young colony.
-First it served as overcrowded community housing, then it became a tavern called the Second Chance Saloon.
+Originally, it served as overcrowded community housing, then it became a tavern called the Second Chance Saloon.
 Now it is the seat of Whakatāne’s government.
 Over nearly four decades, several additions―including a bell tower―have been built with stone from the quarries of Scotsglen, but parts of the original tavern sided in tar-stained hull planks are still visible.</em></p>
 	</blockquote>

 - When the party asks what has her working so late, the sheriff explains she's been busy resisting efforts by a faction on the People's Council that is pushing to eliminate the current system of sheriff/deputies to instead let individual settlements handle their own law enforcement.